mrxder/docker-apache-php7/README.md

-## Apache2 with php7 on Ubuntu 16.04 LTS
+## Apache2 with php7 on Ubuntu 16.04 LTS for Development

+This docker image is a fork from nimmis/apache-php7.

 This is a docker images with  Ubuntu 16.04 LTS with apache2 and php7/composer